by Adopt a Pet, | November 19, 2024

 Rather than surrendering, you might want to consider the benefits that could come from rehoming.
 When you rehome, you won’t have to pay a surrender fee, and you’ll have control over who gets to adopt your English Bulldog.

 Start by talking with people you know.
-Maybe you have someone in your life that’s been looking to adopt a dog.
+Maybe you have someone in your life who’s been looking to adopt a dog.
 They might adore your English Bulldog and would love to bring your dog home with them.

 Rehome